| 👋 Dr Jenny Wong (she/her) |

 |---|

 Hellooo!
-My name is Jenny and I am an Open Source Applications Engineer at 2i2c, a US-based non-profit that provides a global network of interactive computing platforms for research and education communities.
-I primarily support folks with getting the most out of cloud-native workflows through building user-centered applications that integrate open source technologies.
-I am passionate about democratising access to large-scale, scientific cyberinfrastructure and love using my deep technical skills and my friendly communication skills to bridge together technology and people.
+My name is Jenny and I am an Open Source Applications Engineer at 2i2c, a US-based non-profit that provides a global network of interactive computing platforms for research and education.
+I primarily support folks with getting the most out of cloud-native workflows through building user-centered applications by integrating open source technologies.
+I am passionate about democratising access to large-scale, scientific cyberinfrastructure and love combining my deep technical skills with my friendly communication skills to bridge together technology and people.

 Some of the things I get up to include: